jonni-saarelainen/arbitrage-finder/README.md

 ## Notes
 - The app is designed for educational purposes and only for running locally
 - Performance depends on Odds API response times and is heavily rate limited
-- Only bookmakers with websites accessible in the Finnish region are included.
-- Dates and currency are formatted according to Finnish conventions.